 Peppe’s Bondi: 261 Bondi Road, Bondi.
 Peppe’s Waterloo:8/18 Danks Street, Waterloo.

 Alibi is the latest plant-based restaurant to arrive at designer hotel Ovolo Woolloomooloo.
 The bespoke cocktail menu takes its inspiration from local and international flavours, serving up new classics and old favourites.
 Alibi is the ideal place to impress, challenge, and welcome your senses to the world of plant based fine-dining.

 Alibi Bar and Kitchen Ovolo Woolloomooloo, 6 Cowper Wharf Roadway, 2011, 02 9331 9088

-The Green Lion is Sydney’s first ever plant based bistro pub.
-Your mind isn’t playing tricks on you when you read the likes of beef tacos, mac and cheese and beef burgers on the menu.
+The Green Lion is Sydney’s first plant-based bistro pub, set in the heart of Rozelle.
+Your mind isn’t playing tricks on you when you read the likes of beef tacos, mac and cheese and beef burgers on the menu (trust us, these dishes taste too good to be true).
 These pub favourites are made using clever meat and dairy replacements, meaning that you really can have your cake and eat it too.

 Green Lion Level 1/726 Darling St, Rozelle NSW 2039

 When someone mentions the words ‘pay-as-you-feel restaurant’, whether you’re a carnivore, herbivore or vegan, your interest will definitely pique.
 Lentil As Anything is a unique social food movement that started in Melbourne.
 This long-standing vegetarian and vegan community run kitchen stands by the philosophy that we should all break bread together, with all ingredients for the regularly changing menu being donated.
 This unique restaurant has to be experienced to be believed, visit around lunchtime during the week so you don’t end up in the weekend queue-off.